 The site, at the edge of Lake Lagunita, is an unusual one: formerly a parking lot, it is surrounded by a dense forested landscape of California oaks, more like the original landscape here than the current manicured Stanford campus.

-A gently curving, sloping boardwalk leads up to the building and delivers one to a “front porch” and lobby space with a gracious shallow stair.
-At the summit of the stair, expansive views are revealed.
-A gentle sloping ceiling rises up to the left and right of the stair and up towards the lake, creating a continuous flowing space that moves from intimate to grand.
-The major spaces here are arrayed along a shallow arcing façade, giving onto a continuous deck along the lake.
+A gently curving, floating boardwalk delivers one to a “front porch” and lobby space.
+From here, one slowly ascends a gracious shallow stair, which gradually reveals the expansive view, until now totally hidden.
+A gently sloping ceiling rises up towards the lake, creating a continuous flowing space with major spaces arrayed along the arcing façade, and out to a continuous deck along the lake.

 The building’s design takes advantage of this site condition by inverting the program, placing the large public spaces including dining, classroom and lounges, on the second floor, where they take full advantage of the spectacular view.
 These surmount the administration, conference, and back-of-house facilities on the ground floor.